Scenic Guadalupe Mountains National Park in Texas ~ Geological Significance

 This hike took us into the lush environment of McKittrick Canyon.

-Obviously one has to carry everything in and transport everything out which includes any containers with food, water and the like leaving behind a negligible footprint of having visited there.
+One has to carry everything in and transport everything out which includes any containers with food, water and the like leaving behind a negligible footprint of having visited there.

 It was warm and sunny in the desert and we appreciated the shade offered by the canyon walls and trees once we reached that area.